Grkritsovas/Job-Scraper/CONTRIBUTING.md

 The intended steady-state runtime is a scheduled GitHub Actions workflow backed by persistent storage:

-1. Load recipient profiles and target lists from environment, local override files, or bundled examples.
+1. Load recipient profiles from the database, and load target lists from environment variables, local override files, or bundled examples.
 2. Scrape supported providers into a shared in-memory job shape.
 3. Enrich jobs with sponsorship metadata.
 4. Rank and filter jobs separately for each recipient.